What is National Science Week?

 Can I get some funding support for my Science Week event?

 Yes!
 We don’t have large grants to offer at the state level this year, but we’re running a small “seed” grants program to help get you started.
-There are 20 grants of $500 available, and even this small amount can help event-holders gain further support from host or partner organisations to bring more resources into the mix, if required.

-Our simple grant application form is available to fill out online, here.
+Our simple grant application form is available to fill out online.
 We ask for some basic details of who you are and your proposed activity, and a budget.
 Grants are approved by the Victorian Coordinating Committee for National Science Week.
 Your event will need to be approved for inclusion in the national program before we can release funds.

 Can I talk to someone about my ideas for Science Week?